Mars habitat: In-situ resources

 Pine trees have been suggested, in combination with other techniques for creating more hospitable atmosphere on Mars.

 In situ resource utilization involves using materials encountered on Mars to produce materials needed.
 One idea for supporting a Mars habitat is to extract subterranean water, which, with sufficient power, could then be split into hydrogen and oxygen, with the intention of mixing the oxygen with nitrogen and argon for breathable air.
 The hydrogen can be combined with carbon dioxide to make plastics or methane for rocket fuel.
 Iron has also been suggested as a building material for 3D printed Mars habitats.

-In the 2010s the idea of using in-situ water to build an ice shield for protection from radiation and temperature, etc. appeared in designs.
+In the 2010s, the idea of using in-situ water to build an ice shield for protection from radiation and temperature, etc. appeared in designs.

-A material processing plant would use Mars resources to reduce reliance on Earth provided material.
+A material processing plant could use Mars resources to reduce reliance on Earth provided material.

-The planned Mars 2020 mission includes Mars Oxygen ISRU Experiment (MOXIE), which would convert Mars carbon dioxide into oxygen.
+The Mars 2020 mission plan includes Mars Oxygen ISRU Experiment (MOXIE), which can convert Mars carbon dioxide into oxygen.
+MOXIE created 122 grams of oxygen in 2023.

 To convert the whole of Mars into a habitat, increased air could come from vaporizing materials in the planet.
 In time lichen and moss might be established, and then eventually pine trees.